43rd Annual Leavey Awards

 The candidate must be a U.S. citizen or permanent resident employed full-time as an educator at an accredited American school (grades K-12), college or university.
-The application must conceive and implement an innovative course, program or project which develops, among students, a deeper understanding and appreciation of the American private enterprise system.
+The application must conceive and implement an innovative course, program or project that develops, among students, a deeper understanding and appreciation of the American private enterprise system.
 The nominee’s program, course or project must be operating or initiated during the previous academic year.

 Pre-qualify Your Project: